catseye/Funge-98/doc/ERRATA.markdown

 on January 16th, 2016, in
 [this GitHub issue](https://github.com/catseye/Funge-98/issues/2).

-In the section "Code and Data" the claim is made that, in Befunge-93 "defines unsigned 8-bit Funge-Space cells".
+In the section "Code and Data" the claim is made that Befunge-93 "defines unsigned 8-bit Funge-Space cells".

 In fact, cells in the original Befunge-93 implementation were